asg017/sqlite-html/api.md

 # API Reference

-As a reminder, `sqlite-html` is still young, so breaking changes should be expected.
+As a reminder, `sqlite-html` is still young, so breaking changes should be expected while `sqlite-html` is in a pre-v1 stage.

 ## Overview